Electricity sector in Armenia: Nuclear power

 Armenia's Metsamor Nuclear Power Plant has an installed capacity of 815 MW, though only one unit of 407.5 MW is currently in operation.

 Because Turkey, despite its WTO obligation, blockades Armenian borders, nuclear fuel is flown in from Russia.
 Used fuel is sent back to Russia.

 Armenia signed a cooperation agreement with the European Organization for Nuclear Research in March 1994.
 Since 2018, Armenia has also had a cooperation agreement with the European Atomic Energy Community.

 Metsamor nuclear power plant provides more than 40 percent of power in Armenia; however, it is aging and will need to be replaced soon.
 It has received much financing for modernizing its systems and safety features.
 Russia has extended a loan of $270 million and a $30 million grant for extending the lifetime of Metsamor NPP in 2015, which will be coming to an end in 2016.
 The funds are to be provided for 15 years with a 5-year grace period and an interest rate of annually 3%.

 Plans for building a new nuclear power plant have been discussed.
 In July 2014, the energy minister of Russian Federation announced that Russia is willing to provide US$4.5 billion out of US$5 billion needed for construction of a new nuclear power plant.
-In 2014, the construction of a new power plant was approved by the Armenian government, which was to be started in 2018.
+In 2026, Armenia decided its new nuclear power plant will be a small modular reactor, and proposals from Russia, United States, China, South Korea and France will be considered, with a final decision made by 2027.